 But another piece of the puzzle you might not be considering is keyword data and what that can communicate about your prospects.

 Keywords Aren’t Just for SEO or Marketing

-Anyone who works in SEO can tell you that gaining insights into the words and phrases people use to search for information is a cornerstone of digital marketing.
-With good keyword data – coupled with thoughtful analysis – you can understand a lot about what people are looking for and why.
+Anyone who works in SEO can tell you that gaining insights into the words and phrases people use to search for information is a cornerstone of effective digital marketing.
+With keyword data – coupled with thoughtful analysis – you can understand a lot about what people are looking for and why.

 When you know which buyers are in-market, you can:

-- More efficiently and effectively target prospecting
+- More efficiently and effectively target prospects

 - Prioritize your outreach

 - Reach in-market buyers before your competition

 Simply put, a keyword is a word or phrase someone uses to search for information.
 Certain types of words and phrases can signal that someone is searching for a service or product.
 Additional words and phrases can be indicators that the person searching is in a transactional state of mind rather than simply an informational one.

 In other words, keywords can tell you when someone has started their buying journey.